apangasa/cen3031-skjsports/Sprint4.md

 - As a writer, I want to be able to edit published articles, so that I can go back and fix any mistakes after publication.
 - As an administrator, I want to ask potential writers for their email, so that they can sign up as a writer for the blog.

 ## Unit Tests
 The following unit tests were necessary for frontend behavior:
+- Testing the draft board

 The following unit tests were necessary for backend behavior:

 ## Issues Completed
-On the frontend side,
+On the frontend side, to finish up the project, we had to work on implementing the draft board ([See issue][i95]), adding various writer features ([See issue][i96]), and connecting the frontend and backend ([See issue][i97]).
+We were successful in completing these issues.
+The draft board was fully implemented, and the writer features we wanted to add (login, edit, save, publish drafts) were implemented as well.
+We also had to actually design the blog ([See issue][i73]).
+This was the final step of our process, as we had to make the website look aesthetically pleasing, and attract potential readers.
+We were successfully able to do so, and managed to create the product we had envisioned at the start of this project.

 On the backend side,